Arjailer/arjailer.github.io/grind/index.md

 <br />

-Grind is a grep _(global / regular expression / print)_ tool for Windows.
+Grind is a visual grep tool for Windows.

 I started writing it in early 2012 from a desire for a simple, fast, effective grep tool, primarily for my own use.
 I also wanted to put some of the technologies I'd been learning into practice _(things like WPF MVVM, the Managed Extensibility Framework, the Task Parallel Library, and Async / Await)_.